meinside/telegram-remotecontrol-bot/README.md

-# Telegram Bot for Controlling Transmission Remotely
+# Telegram Bot for Controlling Various Things Remotely

+With this bot, you can systemctl start/stop services

-You can list/add/remove torrents from your Transmission daemon remotely.
+and list/add/remove/delete torrents through your Transmission daemon.

 ## 0. Prepare